 Proven through testing to work effectively

-Is future-proof by maintaining backward compatibility, including compatibility with DSRC which already occupies the ITS band.
+Future-proof by maintaining backward compatibility, including compatibility with DSRC which already occupies the ITS band.

-IEEE 802 disagrees with 5GAA that the Commission should designate ITS spectrum today for a “5G-based” technology that has not even completed the standardization phase, let alone any necessary steps for testing.[10, page 45] IEEE 802 also disagrees with 5GAA that the Commission should permit all 3GPP sidelink technologies and exclude all non-3GPP technologies.[10, page 46] 3GPP has standardized one V2X technology and is standardizing another (LTE V2X and 5G NR V2X, respectively).
+IEEE 802 disagrees with the 5GAA [10, page 45] that the Commission should exclusively designate the major share of the ITS spectrum to “5G-based” technology which is not ready for deployment, and which has not even seen significant field testing. that has not even completed the standardization phase, let alone any necessary steps for testing.
+IEEE 802 also disagrees with 5GAA that the Commission should permit all 3GPP sidelink technologies and exclude all non-3GPP technologies [10, page 46].
+3GPP has standardized one V2X technology and is standardizing another (LTE V2X and 5G NR V2X, respectively).
 They do not coexist in the same channel as AT&T also has stated [11, pages 13 and 14], they are not backward compatible, and they lack interoperability.
 5GAA’s request that these incompatible technologies be permitted to occupy the same channel is evidence of a lack of commitment to deploy LTE V2X.
 IEEE 802 believes the criteria for permission to use the band should not be based on the standards organization from which they emerge, but on the objective criteria listed above.

+}} TODO: insert citation 5GAA roadmap for standardization of 5G NR V2X

+Implications of “Technology-Neutral” Approaches

-Support of DoT comments [12]
+IEEE 802 agrees with the following US DoT comments [12] regarding a so-called “technology-neutral” approach:

 “… being technology-neutral is not the same as being outcome-neutral in determining the appropriate technology to be used for V2X communications, especially those related to critical safety-of-life applications.
 That is, the Department is supportive of any and all communication technologies that could be used for V2X, but these technologies must be proven to meet safety performance requirements before they can be deployed.”